• Skip to main content

 Final step: Serve and savor!

 • I use this no-knead dough for practically everything, from cinnamon rolls to coffee buns to pesto bread.
 It’s just fantastic.
-And yes, it is soft dough, so please stop adding too much flour.
+And yes, it is soft dough, so please don't add too much flour.
 The softer the dough, the fluffier your rolls.
 Trust me, you’ll be able to handle it very easily after refrigerating it.
 It’s a pliable one.

 • Since this is a recipe for pizza pull-apart bread, I didn’t leave a lot of gaps between the rolls, making it a tight fit.